 Game Drives in Queen Elizabeth National Park

 Game drives are one of the primary activities that are done within the Queen Elizabeth National Park.
-The activity is done in a 4×4 safari van with a pop-up for easy viewing of the wildlife.
+The activity is done in a 4×4 safari van with a pop-up for easy wildlife viewing.
 It is also done within the designated routes of the park by the park authority.
-The going off trucks requires permission.
+Going off trucks requires permission.
 In case caught off the truck, travelers are required to pay a fine.
-These game drives are done on several occasions which include morning, afternoon, and evening sessions.
+These game drives are done on several occasions, which include morning, afternoon, and evening sessions.
 Travelers are required to plan accordingly when the game drives are to be done.

 Game Drives in Queen Elizabeth National Park

 Queen Elizabeth National Park is located in western Uganda at the border of Uganda and the Democratic Republic of Congo.
-The park is the second largest park in Uganda.
-The park was gazette in 1952 as Kazinga National Park and later in 1954, it was named after the Queen of England the second after her visit.
+It is the second-largest park in Uganda.
+The park was gazetted in 1952 as Kazinga National Park, and later, in 1954, it was named after the Queen of England after her visit.
 It is also among the most visited parks in Uganda.
-It experiences the tropical type of climate characterized by wet and dry seasons of the year. the park is also covered by the savannah type of vegetation.
+It experiences a tropical climate characterized by wet and dry seasons of the year.
+The park is also covered by savannah-type vegetation.

 Ishasha sector

-Located in the southern part of the park towards the border of Uganda and the Democratic Republic of Congo.
-The sector is famous for tree-climbing lions.
-The sector is 100 kilometers away from the main park headquarters which is about a 2 to 3-hour drive to the sector.
-Game drives in this sector will take you through wildlife like leopards, lions, elephants, buffaloes, kobs, antelopes, and many others.
-This sector is usually the exit point for travelers on safaris to Bwindi impenetrable national park.
-The sector also hosts the Ishasha River which is one of the major sources of water that supports ecosystems in Queen Elizabeth National Park.
+Located in the southern part of the park towards the border of Uganda and the Democratic Republic of Congo, the Ishasha sector is a unique destination.
+It is famous for its tree-climbing lions, a sight that never fails to intrigue and excite visitors.
+The sector is 100 kilometers from the Central Park headquarters, which is about a 2 to 3-hour drive to the sector.
+Game drives in this sector will take you through wildlife like leopards, lions, elephants, buffalo, kobs, and antelopes.
+This sector is usually the exit point for travelers on safaris to the Bwindi Impenetrable National Park.
+The sector also hosts the Ishasha River, one of the primary water sources supporting ecosystems in Queen Elizabeth National Park.

 Kasenyi sector

-Kasenyi sector is within the northern part of the park with open plains for wildlife viewing.
-This sector is near Lake George and also the Kasenyi village for salt mining.
-The sector has flat plains to allow the concentration of wildlife in the park.
-While in this sector for a game drive, the wildlife that will be seen includes lions, elephants, buffaloes, warthogs, kobs, and many other wildlife.
-While in the Kasenyi plains for game drives, travelers will also engage in the experiential game drive which will engage travelers with the close encounter with the lions and their prides.
-This activity is done using trackers to find the lions in the different parts of the sector.
+The Kasenyi sector, located within the northern part of the park, offers open plains for wildlife viewing.
+This sector is near Lake George and the Kasenyi village for salt mining.
+The industry has flat plains to allow the concentration of wildlife in the park.
+While in this sector for a game drive, the wildlife that will be seen includes lions, elephants, buffalo, warthogs, kobs, and many other species.
+But what sets this sector apart is the experiential game drive, which offers travelers a close encounter with the lions and their prides.
+This activity uses trackers to find the lions in the different parts of the sector, providing an adventurous and daring experience for those who dare.

 Kazinga Channel circuit drive

 This is also within the park in the northern part of the Kazinga Channel.
-This circuit is covered by the thickets and cactus type of savannah vegetation.
-While in this area, travelers have fewer chances to see the cat species of the park since they usually hide away from human beings.
-The wildlife that is usually spotted include; elephants, hippos, kobs, warthogs, leopards, lions, and many others.
+This circuit is covered by thickets and cactus-type savannah vegetation.
+While in this area, travelers have fewer chances to see the park’s cat species since they usually hide from human beings.
+The wildlife that is usually spotted includes elephants, hippos, kobs, warthogs, leopards, and lions.

 Types of game drives done in Queen Elizabeth National Park

-While in this park, there are two major forms of game drives that travelers engage in.
-These include; Guided game drives and Self-game drive
+In this park, travelers engage in two significant forms of game drives.
+These include: Guided game drives and Self-game drives

 Guided game drives

-This is the most popular form of the game drive that travelers on their Uganda safari to Queen Elizabeth National Park usually engage in.
-It can be done with a privately hired van or the Uganda Wildlife Authority vans specialized for the game drive.
-This kind of game drive is usually done by travelers accompanied by private guides or ranger guides.
-These kinds of guides are knowledgeable about the fields of the park.
+This is the most popular form of the game drive travelers on their Uganda safari to Queen Elizabeth National Park usually engage in.
+It can be done with a privately hired van or the Uganda Wildlife Authority vans, which are specialized for the game drive.
+This kind of game drive is usually done by travelers accompanied by private or ranger guides.
+These kinds of guides are knowledgeable about the park’s fields.
 The guided game drive is more rewarding since the information is all obtained from the right person, travelers get to meet new people, and also have more time for photography.

 Game Drives in Queen Elizabeth National Park